coinvent/coinvent/architecture.md

 Response-cargo: A weakened blend diagram

 Open question: What information should be passed to /weaken to guide it?
-For example, it might take in line-numbers marking sets of inconsistent sentences.
+For example, it might take in line-numbers or DOL labels marking sets of inconsistent sentences.

 ### /model: Given a Concept, find examples